Name: Liddy Fee: $750 Location: Taiwan

 Fear for Adult Men: 2/5 Shy and might flinch lightly when touched.
 Does not actively approach and seek affection.
 Accepts petting if the man is mild mannered and respectful.
 Fear for Strangers: 2/5 Shy and might flinch lightly when touched.
 Does not actively approach and seek affection.
 Accepts petting if the man is mild mannered and respectful.
 Fear for Traffic: 2/5 Jumps slightly when encountering large and loud vehicles and/or devices.
 Recovers within 10 minutes.

 Liddy is a medium haired beautiful sleek and slender Formosan Mountain Dog.
 She was rescued from a power plant in Central Taiwan along with her 11 other siblings when she was around 2-3 months old.
 Compared to her siblings, she’s on the shyer side.
 The first day that she went to the rescuer’s she was so timid that she hid in the cupboards.
 After good socialization efforts, she’s able to walk in busy night markets in Taiwan among loud noises comfortably.
 Like most Formosans, she is very family/in-group oriented.
 She bonds with her people well and is very loyal.
+She enjoys a close snuggle with her humans.
 She accepts handling from strangers but would keep checking back with her person to make sure that she is okay.
 Liddy is food driven.
 Despite being shy with people she doesn’t know, she can warm up better and more quickly with respectful greeting and treats.
 Typical of a Formosan Mountain Dog, Liddy alert barks but can be redirected or corrected.

-Liddy is a polite, shy, but an assertive dog.
-She is also quite independent.
-She likes her human and enjoy the love and attention, but she is quite independent and can live without.
 Being a Formosan Mountain Dog, she is naturally timid of children.
 Families without or with dog savvy and older children are recommended.
 Although Liddy is calm and without separation anxiety, Formosan Mountain Dogs are intelligent, athletic dogs that need good exercises and mental stimulation.
 At least an hour offleash time or hikes with lots of sniffs and socialization per day, plus fun on leash walks with mental training and pee breaks per day is the minimum amount of recommended exercises.

 Liddy has been generally healthy since rescue.
 She had a hygroma removed on her right front leg on September 30th 2021 and it has not reoccured since.
 At time of rescue she was positive for canine ehrlichia, which is also treated and retested negative.
 Liddy is up to date with all her vaccinations including DAPP, Lepto, CoV 1&2, Lyme, and rabies.
 She has completed full chemistry panel, CBC, and passed 6 tickborn disease combo, 4Dx test including heartworm screening.
 She is also dewormed regularly, including fleas and ticks, internal deworming and heartworm prevention.
 In addition, she has completed hip x-rays to screen for any hip related issues and screened for patellar luxation.